 Before you commit to purchasing a company, there are a few important steps to take.
 Don’t cut corners with professional services.
 You need an accountant to help with documents, as well as a competent business lawyer.
 Even if you’re thinking about buying a small business, it’s important to inspect county court records, including records of property tax.

 Public records will indicate whether the business and its owners or managers are involved in a lawsuit.
 County tax records might also show liens.
-Check these if the company owns the property where it operates.
+Check if the company owns the property where it operates.
 Moreover, an in-depth background check will give you this information.

 Payroll and Sales Taxes

-Before buying a company, ask about these taxes.
+Before purchasing a company, ask about these taxes.
 You might be held liable for any use, sales, payroll, and other taxes owed by the seller even after purchasing the business’s assets.
 Make sure the seller has paid employment taxes in full if they had any employees.
 Inform yourself as to whether he was using a payroll service.
 The tax authority can issue a document proving the seller has paid all taxes toward the date of closing the deal.

 Buy the Assets, not the Company